sunpho84/SUNphi/README.md

 carrying an arbitrary number of indices (called "Tensor Component" in the following).

+Implemented so far: tensor components fusion, reorganization of unary expressions such as "conj" and "transpose".

-Missing: ...a lot of things, most relevantly, MPI, threads and vectors...
+Missing: ...a lot of things, most relevantly, MPI, threads, vectors and all useful expressions...
 But all of that is in my mind!
-So far I have implemented some basic operations, such as conjugation and transposition, and simple assignement.

-A simple example of what can be (almost) be done:
+A simple example of what can be be done so far:

 ```c++
 #include <SUNphi>